BlockScience/SCF-GML-Contributions/GM-01/README.md

 Categories are still being defined, and some GMs may get moved accross the categories as they evolve and get better defined with time.

 ##### Abstract
-Add description of Abstract section here.
+Add Abstract here.
 Abstract is a short summary of the GM.
 This helps for clarity.

 ##### Motivation
 Add description of Motivation here.
-The Motivation is the why of the GM, as in why it is being proposed, as a request or other.

-##### Specification
-Add description of Specification here.
-The Specification is intent as the heart of the GM, where the flows for that GM are explained, and how it currently functions.
+The Motivation is the why-statement of the GM, and describes why the author thinks the GM should eventually be included in the GML.

-##### Rationale
-Add description of Rationale here.
-The Rationale for the GM is the reason why it is being proposed, as well as relevant Specification choices that were made.

-##### Specification
+##### Problem Statement
-Add description of Specification here.
-The Specification should describe the GM in details possibly including links to ongoing research groups or documentation.
+Add description of the Problem Statement here.
+The Problem Statement describes what an acceptable (or non-acceptable) solution looks like and helps to define requirements in the next stage.

-##### Implementation Path
+##### Potential Applications
-Add description of the Implementation Path here.
-The Implementation Path should be focusing on the path towards a workable module with a Python implementation available.
-For an implemented GM, Implementation Path should be replaced by "Implementation notes", describing how to run the implementation.
+Add at least one potential application for the GM here.
+Potential applications describe scenarios in which the GM could be used in practice.

 ##### Copyright
 Add Description of the Copyright here

 #### Flow
-(NEEDED) Description of how a GM goes from Request to Exploring to In-Development and towards Implemented.
-Consider other statuses to add (ex: Closed).
-This process is assumed to require a team of GM'ers, or curators to the Library repository.
+Description of how a GM goes from `In-Desire` to `In-R&D` to `In-Development` to `Implemented`.
+This process is assumed to require a team of maintainers to the Library repository.
 The process could be a monthly, public two hour review of the existing PR's to the repository, and a look into new PRs.
 GM'ers could be Governance specialist aiming to grow the set of existing modules.
+Each status label has certain conditions needed to be fulfilled to progress to the next.
+These conditions are listed in: XXX.
+Maintainers are further split into three roles, corresponding to the labels `In-Desire`, `In-R&D`, `In-Development`.
+These maintainers can accept PRs relevant for their status, move items out of their status (into the next, or back to the prior if needed) and open/close discussions relevant to their status.
+Since not all contributions will be provided through PRs, maintainers also create PRs from accepted community suggestions (such as in the discussions).
-(NEEDED) Description of how to submit a new GM. i.e. GM must be submitted as a pull request to this repository in the specified format, with the pull request named after the GM's title.
-Once submitted, GM'ers will review the GM and merge or request changes.
+(NEEDED) Description of how to submit a new GM.
+A new GM can be submitted either through a pull request to this repository (conforming to the template and naming convention) or through the google form (in which case a maintainer must capture and format the request, if applicable).
+Once submitted through a PR, maintainers will review the GM and merge or request changes.
 A conversation is expected to live within the pull request.
-Someone might propose a GM for a kind of module, implemented or being researched.
+Throughout the lifecycle of status labels, each GM will have a corresponding discussion where contributions can be made.

 ## Rationale
-This GM is needed as a Meta-GM, to enable the general process by which other GMs might be added to the Library.
+This GM is needed as a Meta-GM, to describe the general process by which other GMs might be added to the Library.

-## Implementation Path
-This Meta-GM is currently being `Explored` but can be considered as `Implemented`.
-External contributors to the Repo can validate the process described in this GM.

 ## Copyright
 There is no Copyright setup for this GM yet, this is to be added/considered soon.